Winter Transportation Options

 NORTH SHORE

-• TART Connect is a free, on-demand, app-based shuttle service spanning Tahoe’s north and west shores, from Incline Village to Homewood, including service to Northstar and Olympic Valley (Friday and Saturday evenings only), as well within the Town of Truckee.
-Winter service runs from December 15, 2022 through April 2, 2023.
+• TART Connect is a free, on-demand, app-based shuttle service spanning Tahoe’s north and west shores, from Incline Village to Tahoma, as well within the Town of Truckee.
+Winter service runs from December 14, 2023 through April 7, 2024.
+Shuttles shuttles are dog-friendly and have ski racks.
 Download the app, request a ride and keep the car parked.
-See the “Peak Season” service map here.

 • Tahoe Truckee Area Regional Transit (TART) buses provide regular service to Palisades, Northstar and locations across the north and west shores.
-Check here for TART’s winter travel schedule, which begins on December 15, 2022.
+Check here for TART’s winter travel schedule.

 • Diamond Peak has a free local shuttle running daily during the winter.